VillagerUnknown/VillagerCoin/README.md

 # VillagerUnknown's Villager Coin

-Villager Coin adds a customizable coin currency, Villager Coin, and optionally adds the currency to loot tables, mob drops, and merchant trades.
+Villager Coin is a currency library that adds a customizable coin currency and optionally adds the currency to loot tables, mob drops, and merchant trades.
 Coins can be converted between different types through the crafting table.

-Villager Coin consists of 5 types of coins each with their own value: Copper, Iron, Gold, Emerald, and Netherite.
+Villager Coin, at it's core, consists of 5 types of coins each with their own value: Copper, Iron, Gold, Emerald, and Netherite.
+More coins can be added with addon mods like edible and collectable coins.

 Each type of coin stacks up to 5,000 coins by default to reduce inventory clutter and can be converted between the different coins through the crafting table.
 The stack size can be configured, but it's limited to a maximum of 1,073,741,822.

-Learn how to customize Villager Coin from the Developer Wiki at the bottom of this page.
+Learn how to customize Villager Coin with addon mods and the developer wiki at the bottom of this page.

-**Features**
+## Features

-* Adds 5 custom coin items with individual currency values: Copper, Iron, Gold, Emerald, and Netherite.
+* Adds 5 core coin items with individual currency values: Copper, Iron, Gold, Emerald, and Netherite.
-* Adds advancements for obtaining coins.
 * Convert between the different coins with the crafting tables.
 * Smelt down Copper, Iron, and Gold coins for their respective resources.
-* Configurable drop chances.
+* Adds advancements for obtaining coins.
+* Options for fully customizing the coin value, chances, and amounts.
 * Optionally find coins in vanilla structures.
 * Optionally earn coins by killing some vanilla mobs.
 * Optionally earn coins by killing breedable mobs.
 (For easier coins.)
 * Optionally change trades for Villagers, and Wandering Traders, and replace the Emerald trades with Coin trades.
 * Optionally allow players to flip individual coins for a heads or tails result in chat.
-* Configurable loot bonus per level chance for coins from mobs.

-**Currency Values**
+### Coin Currency

+The value of coins can be configured through a Currency Multiplier option, with a default multiplier of 100.
+Copper coins are used as the base value of 1 with each coin above it multiplying by the Currency Multipler.

+By default, Villager Coin includes Copper, Iron, and Gold coins in the loot tables and mob drops with lower value coins being more common.

+_Unless configured otherwise, Emerald and Netherite coins are only available through currency conversion crafting due to their high values.
+This includes any Emerald or Netherite coins included by addon mods._

+#### Currency Values

 * Copper Coin = 1 Copper Coin
 * Iron Coin = 100 Copper Coins